Magnetic field of Mars: Dynamo mechanisms

 The dynamo mechanism of Mars is poorly understood but expected to be similar to the Earth's dynamo mechanism.
-Thermal convection due to the high thermal gradients in the hot, initial core was likely the primary mechanism for driving a dynamo early in Mars' history.
+Thermal convection due to the high thermal gradients in the hot, initial core was likely the primary mechanism for driving a dynamo early in Mars's history.
 As the mantle and core cooled over time, inner-core crystallization (which would provide latent heat) and chemical convection may have played a major role in driving the dynamo.
 Following inner-core formation, light elements migrated from the inner-core boundary into the liquid outer core and drove convection by buoyancy.
-However, even InSight lander data could not confirm the presence of Mars' solid inner core, and we cannot exclude the possibility that there was no core crystallization (only thermal convection without chemical convection).
+However, even InSight lander data could not confirm the presence of Mars's solid inner core, and we cannot exclude the possibility that there was no core crystallization (only thermal convection without chemical convection).
 Also, the possibility that magnetic fields may have been generated by a magma ocean cannot be ruled out.

 It is also unclear when and by what mechanism the Martian dynamo shut down.
 Perhaps a change in the cooling rate of the mantle may have caused the cessation of the Martian dynamo.
 One theory is giant impacts during the early and mid-Noachian periods stopped the dynamo by decreasing global heat flow at the core-mantle boundary.

 The seismic measurements from the InSight lander revealed that the Martian outer core is in a liquid state and larger than expected.
 In one model, a partially crystallized Martian core explains the current state of Mars (i.e., lack of magnetic field despite liquid outer core), and this model predicts that the magnetic field has the potential to be reactivated in the future.